 Bottom Line: What is the Minimum Hard Cost to Land in Saudi?

-“The total hard cost to incorporate in Saudi is around 20,000-25,000 SR”
+“The total hard cost to incorporate in Saudi for a tech startup is around 20,000-25,000 SR”

 Final Thoughts